9:00AM - 5:30PM

 Most rental properties require an EICR, but a few situations are exempt: social housing tenancies granted before 1 June 2020 (until the Amendment Regulations apply), lodger arrangements where the landlord lives in the same property, long leases of 7+ years, and holiday lets.
 See the full list of exemptions.

 Not sure if you need an EICR?
-Use the quote form above — our team will confirm your requirements for free.
+Use the quote form above and our team will confirm your requirements for free.

 Our qualified electricians inspect all fixed electrical installations: wiring, sockets, switches, light fittings, consumer unit (fuse box), earthing, bonding, and RCD protection.
 The survey has two phases:

 A typical domestic EICR takes 2–4 hours.
-The occupier should ensure all sockets and the consumer unit are accessible — move furniture covering sockets in advance.
+The occupier should ensure all sockets and the consumer unit are accessible, so move furniture covering sockets in advance.

 Commercial EICR Guide →On the day, providing our engineer has both the time and parts to do so, we will automatically carry out any remedial work legally required to make the certificate satisfactory up to a limit of £200+VAT.